 The Treasury Department targeted two Latvian non-resident banks, VEF and Multibanka, for money laundering under Section 311 of the USA PATRIOT Act as early as 2005.8 When Parex Bank collapsed in 2008 amid the global financial crisis, it was the leading bank in the non-resident business (although it had a substantial number of domestic clients too).9 That year Latvia began a process of reforming its AML regime.10 It has been reforming the reforms ever since.

-From 2011 to 2015, non-resident deposits grew consistently, sometimes at a rate as high as 25–30 percent per year.12 although at banks specializing in this business, the ratio was typically above 90 percent.13 As Mark Galeotti, a scholar of Russian organized crime, explained in a prescient 2014 article, the light fines imposed by the regulator, and the inflow of non-resident deposits from Cyprus following the latter’s 2013 banking crisis, demonstrated a clear lack of commitment to grapple with the problem.14 And so the problem only got worse.
+From 2011 to 2015, non-resident deposits grew consistently, sometimes at a rate as high as 25–30 percent per year.11 For many years, the total amount of non-resident deposits in the banking system hovered around 50 percent,12 although at banks specializing in this business, the ratio was typically above 90 percent.13 As Mark Galeotti, a scholar of Russian organized crime, explained in a prescient 2014 article, the light fines imposed by the regulator, and the inflow of non-resident deposits from Cyprus following the latter’s 2013 banking crisis, demonstrated a clear lack of commitment to grapple with the problem.14 And so the problem only got worse.

 Latvian banks catering to non-resident customers continued to play a key role in the biggest illicit financial scandals connected to Russia and the CIS more broadly in recent years.
 Although they are too numerous to document exhaustively here, some of the highlights include:

 - The $1 billion Kazakh bank fraud18

 - The $230 million Russian tax fraud uncovered by Sergei Magnitsky19

 - The $10 billion Russian “mirror trading” scheme20

 - The $5.5 billion asset-stripping of Ukraine’s largest bank21

 - Public corruption involving the transit of natural gas through Ukraine22